 When a school is oversubscribed, published oversubscription criteria are used by the Admission Authority to decide which children to offer places to.
-You should read the admission arrangements for each of the school(s) you are interested in to get a full understanding of how places are offered.
+You should read the admission arrangements for each school you are interested in to get a full understanding of how places are offered.